mikewest/http-state-tokens/README.md

 The current proposal suggests that the browser generate a token for newly visited origins by default, delivering it along with the initial request.
-It might be reasonable instead to send something like `Sec-HTTP-State: ?` to advertise the feature's presence, and allow the server to ask for a token by sending an appropriate options header (`Sec-HTTP-State-Options: generate`, or something similar).
+It might be reasonable instead to send something like `sec-http-state: ?` to advertise the feature's presence, and allow the server to ask for a token by sending an appropriate options header (`sec-http-state-options: generate`, or something similar).